Huge ‘war for talent’ emerging as employees vote for wellness, say experts

 executives, wellness

-Workplace wellbeing is being increasingly recognised as a priority across all levels of a company with CEOs and leaders seen as responsible for fostering that through strategies, role modelling and attitude, speakers at the Wellbeing at Work Middle East Summit, held in Dubai from February 21 to 23, agreed.
+Workplace well-being is being increasingly recognized as a priority across all levels of a company with CEOs and leaders seen as responsible for fostering that through strategies, role modelling and attitude, speakers at the Well-being at Work Middle East Summit, held in Dubai from February 21 to 23, agreed.

 “An emerging term is ‘returnism’ which also signifies this.
 People are needing to go back to the world of work but reluctantly doing so and for many this creates some sense of mental anguish and so now is the time to support people across the organisation, to enable them to gain that fulfilment and connect with the purpose of the organisation, and to perform because they are happy,” she continued.